-Marcus Smart Dominated Kevin Love, And Neither Player Sounds Surprised
+NESN

 “He’s really tough out there.
 He can guard anybody, one through five, and he’s a difference-maker for the team. … He does an unbelievable job every night.”

-Marcus Smart is many things.
+Smart is many things.
 Flopper, leader, heart-attack 3-point shooter and warrior all accurately describe the sixth-year pro, as does being labeled someone who just makes “winning plays,” whatever form they may take.

 Thumbnail photo via Bill Streicher/USA TODAY Sports Images